The Sightmark Wraith HD is one of the best night vision scopes for its price and digital type.

 The newest Wraith to hit the market is the 4K Max version that still has the same recoil rating and is a little heavier, but it has better battery life, dial interface, larger aperture, and a few additional perks.

-But if you don’t want to spend more than $500, this is the Wraith version you want.
+But if you want to spend less than $500 on a night vision scope, this is the Wraith version you want.
 The Wraith HD is not only good for this price range, it’s just good.

 - Sniper HD 4.5x50 Digital Night Vision Riflescope Review